 “That’ll teach him,” I thought.

 But here’s the problem with quitting.
-It becomes easier as time goes on
+It only gets easier.

 Don’t get me wrong.
-Sometimes quitting is necessary.
+Sometimes quitting is probably the right call.

 On a completely different topic, once a nurse asked if I smoked as part of her standard screening questions.
 I said no, but was willing to try.
-She laughed, and I was glad to provide a little comic relief.
+She laughed.

-But quitting simply to hurt others is just immature.
+But I think that quitting simply to hurt others is just immature.